AlbertaSat/ex2_on_board_computer/README.md

 make sure to install the sub modules (our code) with
 $ git submodule update

 You can make the simulator and associated apps with
 $ make all

 If you just want to link the object files without rebuilding everything, run
 $ make SatelliteSim

 # Adding new code

-I think the best way to add a new application is to make it into a .a (archive) file.
+I think the best way to add a new application is to make your app into a .a (archive) file.
 This is just a bundle of .o files. make an archive file with:
     $ ar -rsc name_of_archive.a obj.o ob1.o ob2.o ...